alitries/Coach/README.md

   pnpm start
 ```

-- pnpm is being used as the package management tool of choice - (You can use ```npm install``` as well if you have node package manager installed.)
+- pnpm is being used as the package management tool of choice.

     https://pnpm.io/installation